ship-nix/ihp-tailwind-bootstrapper/README.md

 Adding npm/nodejs only for Tailwind adds way too much complexity for this one tool, so better avoid it if you can.

-Avoiding npm and instead using a pre-build binary makes your app faster and easier to deploy.
+Avoiding npm and instead using a pre-built binary makes your app faster and easier to deploy.

 This also better ensures that your project's frontend assets doesn't break due to changes in npm.